Skip to main content

 • Advanced: Allows the user to customize the transition frequency between the wave solver and the geometrical solver.
 It also allows for changing the number of rays the geometrical solver sends out, amongst other advanced features.

-Once the simulation is finished you can press “Ok” in the ’Simulation run’ window if you still have it open.
+Once the simulation is finished you can press “Close” in the ’Simulation run’ window if you still have it open.

 6. Results and analysis